I Interview Myself: Fiction, Reality, and Deep Deep Background

 JV: Mildly interesting, but bathetic.

-JV: I did see him one last time before it disappeared.
+JV: I did see him one last time before he disappeared.
 I saw him struggling along our driveway, looking in very bad shape, like he had come out the loser in a war with a raccoon.
 But who knows.
 Given where we lived it could have been a fight with a copperhead or a horse or a beaver.
 And then he snuck under one of our cars.

 JV: So what?